F5Networks/terraform-provider-bigip/docs/userguide/as3-integration.rst

 You will need to pass BIG-IP and its credentials as an argument to the install script.
 This script is available in the `examples section <https://github.com/F5Networks/terraform-provider-bigip/tree/master/examples>`_ of AS3 in the Terraform repo.

 ..
 NOTE:: AS3 tenants are BIG-IP administrative partitions used to group configurations that support specific AS3 applications.
    An AS3 application may support a network-based business application or system.
 AS3 tenants may also include resources shared by applications in other tenants.

+What's Next?

+- :ref:`Release Notes <release-notes>`
+- :ref:`BIG-IP Provider Modules <bigip-modules>`
+- :ref:`Advanced WAF Integration <awaf-integration>`
+- :ref:`FAST Integration <fast-integration>`
+- :ref:`Declarative Onboarding Integration <do-integration>`
+- :ref:`Licensing with BIG-IQ <bigiq-licensing>`